ybribri/matrix/README.md

     [2,1] = 3
     [2,2] = 4
 ```
-* for more details of each functions, visit [demo and detailed documentation](https://ybrians.cafe24.com/matrix/)
+* for more details of each functions, visit [here](https://ybrians.cafe24.com/matrix/)